 Gain insight to your culture by learning about other cultures around the world!
 Expand your worldview.
 Learn a new language.
 Enhance the value of your degree.
 Develop life skills.
 Network and make new friends from all over the globe.
 The Betty Foy Sanders Department of Art is delighted to offer a variety of locations for studying outside the normal studio setting each summer.
 Check out what exciting opportunities the Department has coming up this summer below!

-The Betty Foy Sanders Department of Art is excited to offer a variety of locations (five, to be exact!) for studying outside the normal studio setting.
+The Betty Foy Sanders Department of Art is excited to offer a variety of locations for studying outside the normal studio setting.
 Don’t wait to sign up for these spectacular opportunities, space is limited!

 Art in Life and Art of Italy (ART 1000 and ARTH 4435)